OwenCochell/PaperMC-Update/README.md

 Some examples:

 ```
---user-agent johnsmith@email.com
---user-agent github.com/johnsmith
+--user-agent "PaperUpdater/3.0.1 (johnsmith@email.com)"
--ua windows11johnsmith
+-ua paperupdater-github.com/johnsmith
 ```

-If you add a space in your string it will fail..
-It will think its the next argument.
+If you add a space in your string it will fail unless you add quotes..
+The fail will think its the next argument.
 If you fail to provide a -UA argument it will not fail because the dev (Owen Cochell) is using his default as a work-around.
 YOU NEED TO CHANGE IT TO COMPLY WITH THESE NEW API RULES.